 - Postgraduate Award – for a postgraduate business studies student presenting a display about their work which shows special capacity for engagement with the community

-The SMT continues to manage the historic archives of Southlands College.
-The archive contains historic documents and artefacts relating to the history of the college, including a large array of student work from throughout the college’s establishment.
+The Southlands Methodist Trust retains ownership of the historical archives of Southlands College, which are housed in the college.
+The archive contains historical documents and artefacts relating to the history of the college, including a large array of student work from throughout the college’s establishment.